Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 Studies on advanced stage Hodgkin patients aged over 60

 The escalated BEACOPP regimen, which is widely used for patients under 60 years of age, is too toxic for most patients over 60.
 In the BACOPP21 trial and the PVAG Pilot trial for intermediate stage Hodgkin lymphoma, different treatment schemes for patients of this age group were evaluated.
-PVAG Pilot was a randomized phase II trial in which elderly patients with intermediate stage Hodgkin lymphoma received prednisone, vinblastine, doxorubicin and gemcitabine.
-The original aim was to determine whether this treatment scheme is generally feasible and which dose of doxorubicin is most suitable.
-However, due to other promising treatment concepts, this trial was terminated early.

 Studies on nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL)

-In terms of lymphocyte-predominant Hodgkin lymphoma at stage IA without risk factors, the LPHD study was planned to compare different therapeutic approaches retrospectively, since there weren’t any respective randomized trials at this time.
+In terms of lymphocyte-predominant Hodgkin lymphoma at stage IA without risk factors, the LPHD study was designed to compare different therapeutic approaches retrospectively, since there weren’t any respective randomized trials at this time.
 The analysis of the data from 131 patients showed that involved field (IF) radiotherapy is as effective as extended-field (EF) radiotherapy or a combined treatment (randomization to either 2 x ABVD + IF or 4 x ABVD + IF).
 However, in order to determine the optimal therapy, longer follow-up times are necessary.

 In the RIPL study, the efficacy of the anti-CD20 antibody, rituximab, was tested in relapsed lymphocyte-predominant Hodgkin lymphoma.
 It was found that rituximab can be a safe and highly effective alternative.